 When he tells the story around the campfire, it’s always a hit.
 Today’s leveling technology makes the experience less complicated.
 The self-adhesive bubble levels that attach to your RV are very accurate, and many of the electronic versions show you a diagram of which stabilizer jack needs adjustment.
 Many RV models now have push-button electronic jacks instead of manual leveling, saving you from stressing your back.

-Is Close Enough Really Good Enough When Levelling a Camper?
+Is Close Enough Really Good Enough When Leveling a Camper?

 Some of our RVBlogger friends and RV Camping for Newbies Facebook followers have talked about their refrigerators not working correctly.
 As we and others discussed the issue with them, the problem was their RV not being level.